barionleg/cesium.wiki.gs/Material-System-Details.md

    * Crumbling bricks that combine brick and bump map materials.
    * A bumpy diffuse reflective surface that combines the bump map and diffuse reflection materials.
    * A diffuse map, diffuse reflective, specular map, and bump map.
 A bumpy, diffuse lit and reflective surface with shiny areas.
-   * Blend two diffuse maps based on a parameter or third map.
+   * Blend two diffuse maps based on a parameter, e.g., terrain height, or third map.
+* Implement the `CentralBody` fragment shader using materials, instead of hard-coding bump, specular, etc.

 ## Phase 4